tycho-mertens/MakeMKVRename/README.md

 Every setting has a tooltip that shows more information about the setting.
 ![settings](https://user-images.githubusercontent.com/73956677/162572766-c7e4ab8c-ea4b-4240-ab91-3329cf1a0965.png)

-## Notes
-I mainly use Java because my main OS is Linux and not Windows.
-Java allows me to make desktop applications with SceneBuilder (JavaFX) for Windows and Linux.
-I would try .NET Core, but it currently doesn't support GUI on Linux.
-Simply it's the best language for my situation.

-The DB of this program is not a proper database, it's just folders and json files.
-I plan on changing this (to MongoDB probably) when I'm not the only one using it (if it ever comes to that).

-Please know that the program is far from perfect and that not everything is programmed how I wanted it to be.
-I will have to change this later on and fix it.

-If you still don't understand something or need more explanation, feel free to contact me.

 ## How to run this on IntelliJ (Linux)
 1. Download JavaFX (17.0.2) from: [openjfx-17.0.2_linux-aarch64_bin.sdk.zip](https://download2.gluonhq.com/openjfx/17.0.2/openjfx-17.0.2_linux-aarch64_bin-sdk.zip)
 2. Extract the JavaFX to your Documents folder